havardhvestbo/GreenHouseApp/README.md

 be able to use the GreenHouseApp from a mobile device.

 We would also like to notify users whenever the sensor readings are outside of the ideal range, but we didn't come up with a good solution for this.
+We imagine a push notification on your mobile device would be perfect for the intendended use of this application.

 # References